ttys42/TOGA/TOGAInput/human_hg38/README.txt

-input annotation for the reference human hg38
+FFFGGGinput annotation for the reference human hg38